cfaulkner985/poster-king/README.md

 ## Features to implement in the future
 * I would set up a product management system where I would be able to modify posters in the front end instead of using the back end.
 I would have a sections for adding, editing and deleting posters.
-* I would like to add more cagegories of posters instead of just focusing in on sports movies.
+* I would like to add more categories of posters instead of just focusing in on sports movies.
 I would like to expand into movie posters as I know this is a very popular market.
 * I would also like to add more sizes in the future to the posters.
 At the minute I have decided to just have a default size but I have left the code in for sizes so in the future it will be easier for me to add it in.
+* I have also decided to name the items products instead of poster as in the future if I decided to add products that are not posters then I wont have to change it everywhere

 ## Technologies Used
 * I have used HTML, CSS and JavaScript programming languages.